darshanc99/Pet2Vet/README.md

 * Find nearest vets and NGOs for animals you find in distress.
 * Find the nearest adoption houses to adopt a pet.
 * Get first aid solutions for animals in distress.
-* Ability to report feral animal issues to the municipal corporation.
+* Ability to report feral animal issues to the NGOs.
 ---

 <div align="center">